semantic-developer/SemanticDeveloper/README.md

 - Change selections, then click “Restart Session” to apply.
 ## Troubleshooting

 - “Failed to start 'codex'”: Ensure the CLI is installed and on `PATH`.
-Test with `codex --help` and `codex proto --help`.
+Test with `codex --help` and `codex app-server --help`.
 - Model selection: Prefer using `config.toml` (via Profiles).
 You can set `model`, `model_provider`, and related options per the Codex docs.
 - Git init issues: The app uses LibGit2Sharp (no Git CLI needed).
 If the native lib fails to load, the app skips initialization.
 Commits use your configured name/email if available; otherwise a fallback signature is used.

 - Authentication:
-  - If you are not using an API key and the Codex CLI is not logged in (no `~/.codex/auth.json`), the proto stream returns 401.
+  - If you are not using an API key and the Codex CLI is not logged in (no `~/.codex/auth.json`), the app-server stream returns 401.
 The app detects this and prompts to run `codex auth login` for you.
-Follow the browser flow; on success the app restarts the proto session automatically.
+Follow the browser flow; on success the app restarts the session automatically.
   - If your CLI version doesn’t support `auth login`, the app falls back to `codex login`.
   - When “Use API Key” is enabled in CLI Settings, the app attempts a non‑interactive `codex login --api-key <key>` before sessions and on 401.
 If login succeeds, it restarts the session automatically.